Colortear/turingtape/README.md

 ## Dependencies

 Ocaml, Ocamlc, Ocamlbuild, and Opam are required to build this project.
-The operating systems
+On debian based systems the packages `ocam`l and `opam` are the only necessary installations, however this may differ from system to system.
+A script is provided in the setup folder for installation of these packages on a debian based system.
+The script will take care of opam setup as well.

 ## Build

 In the project directory enter `make`.
-Enter `make native` and `make byte` for native and bytecode binaries respectively.
+Enter `make native` and `make byte` for native and bytecode binaries respectively. `make` will install the yojson dependency if it does not already exist through `opam`.

 ## Use